 In the best of times, this time of year brings with it added pressures and stresses for even the most resourceful and resource rich individuals.
 Personal and family commitments can throw us into conflict with those who we would otherwise avoid.
 For separated families with children there’s the jockeying for holiday visitation and the competition between parents for scoring “gift points” with their kids.
 Will people like my gifts and can I afford the post holiday credit card bills are popular concerns?
 There is pressure to put on a good show and make the holiday special.
 And then there are the prolific ad campaigns by charities begging for toys, food and money to brighten the Christmas of a needy family; no pressure there.

 When household income stops flowing in just a bit before Christmas many are likely asking themselves questions like, “How will I make my mortgage payment?” or “How will I ever find a job in these hard times?” , among many other hard, cold questions that leave the asker with few warm or easy answers.
 Add to these all the stresses already mentioned and you may wonder if the words happy and holidays belong on the same page let alone together as a phrase.

-So if I’m speaking directly to your situation, I’m not going to hand you all the clever cliches that people handed me over the years when I lost a job (these cliches usually came from people in higher places, one of whom shanghied $50 of mine and didn’t return it to me after I was laid off!).
-I was never sure if these witty little quips were suppoed to make you or the speaker feel better.
+So if I’m speaking directly to your situation, I’m not going to hand you all the clever cliches that people handed me over the years when I lost a job (these cliches usually came from people in higher places) I was never sure if these witty little quips were supposed to make you or the speaker feel better.
 My favourite to this day is, “When one door closes another one opens”.
 I’ve heard it several times and I can’t help but wonder if these people ever watched the Price is Right, “Tell ‘em whats behind door number two Johnny…”